spirosch/Password_Generator_App/README.md

 # Password_Generator_App
-A simple app for generating powerfull random passwords and save them directly to a txt file.
+A simple app for generating powerfu+l random passwords and save them directly to a txt file.

 Start by typing your informations: